omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/managing-utxos.md

 });
 ```

+<u>No fee is charged</u> for merge transactions on the OMG Network, since these are transactions that benefit the network.

 ### Splitting UTXOs

 For the same reason that a user may want to *merge* UTXOs prior to a Standard Exit, a user may also want to *split* UTXOs if he or she would like to exit an amount smaller than the value of any UTXO he or she owns.
 For example: